CodeScoring/docs/docs/on-premise/how-to/launch-analysis.en.md

 hide:
   - footer
 ---
-# Launch analysis
+# Launching analysis

-## Manual analysis start
+## Starting manual analysis

-SCA-analysis is started automatically right after adding a project.
+Composition analysis (SCA) starts immediately after a project is added.
 To manually run the analysis for a project, use the **Run Now** button on the project page in the `Projects` section.

 You can also run the analysis for all projects and for each module (SCA, Quality, Authors) separately.
-The launch of the overall analysis is controlled in the `Settings -> Workmode` section.
+To control the launch of the analysis for all projects go to the `Settings -> Workmode` section.

-**Important!** To get correct results, you should run the analysis for each module sequentially, having first waited until the previous run is completed.
+**Important!** To ensure accurate results, run the analysis for each module **sequentially**, waiting for the previous run to complete before proceeding.
 The order of launching:

 1. Software Composition Analysis (SCA)
 2. Authors Analysis